 9. Optimise your shop: keep everything up to date

-Make sure your webshop is up to date: don’t show Mother’s day banners on Father’s day or Xmas specials in summer.
+Make sure your webshop is up to date: don’t show Mother’s Day banners on Father’s Day or Christmas specials in summer.
 Are items out of stock?
 Take them off the site temporarily.
-Show customers an appealing home page, with easy to find and relevant information (a sitemap comes in very handy), a section for reviews & testimonials (with their importance mentioned earlier) and clear call-to-action-buttons (in a different colour than the rest of the website to make them ‘pop’) such as add to cart, support and pricing.
+Show customers an appealing home page, with easy to find and relevant information (a sitemap comes in very handy), a section for reviews & testimonials (with their importance mentioned earlier) and clear call-to-action buttons (in a different colour than the rest of the website to make them ‘pop’), such as add to cart, support and pricing.

 10. Optimise your shop: Include options for more information